April 06, 2016 53 Comments

 Don't forget that any motor loads like gas dryers will consume more power at start-up that mentioned in the specs.
 Always examine the specifications for each device carefully and compare it against the manual for your Z-Wave switch.
 Or ask The Smartest House support team!

 3-way installation is different for Z-Wave switches than for regular electrical switches.
 When wiring two smart switches to control the same light, you have what we call a master switch which is connected to the load, line, neutral, traveler and ground and which also includes to your Z-Wave system.
 And then for additional manual control, you have the add-on switch which must NOT be powered up and connects to traveler, neutral, and ground only.
-That is the most popular configuration used by GE/Jasco or Zooz for example.
-I will go over different types of 3-way controls in a separate post soon.
+That is the most popular configuration used by GE/Jasco for example.

 If you have a set-up like that, you need to make sure none of the wires you connect to the add-on switch is hot, otherwise the switch may be damaged easily.
 The add-on does not include to the Z-Wave system but merely transmits any status changes to the master switch through electrical impulse communicated via the traveler wire.

 Here is a great video from Jasco with a step-by-step guide on how to install a 3-way Z-Wave switch:

 If you don't feel like spending extra money on the add-on switches, check out the Zooz product line.
 Their devices don't require dedicated auxiliary switches and you can just use your existing on/off 3-way switch in multi-point control set-ups.
 Just remember that you will only be able to manually dim from the master location and that you will still need a neutral wire at the main location.